DevSecOpsSamples/gke-network-endpoint-group/README.md

 ## Objectives

 - Learn about difference among Ingress, LoadBalacer, and NodePort on GKE
-- Learn about manifests for 3 types
+- Learn about manifests for Deployment, Service, Ingress, BackendConfig, and HorizontalPodAutoscaler.

 ## Table of Contents